golanlevin/ExperimentalCapture/students/maryyann/looking-outwards-01.md

 I think Nicolas is really good at repurposing the pieces that he transforms.
 However, I think some of the pieces are a lot stronger than others.
-Although in all pieces, the viewer knows that the photo or painting has been manipulated, some pieces create more believable animations when by considering surrounding influences around the animation.
+Although in all pieces, the viewer knows that the photo or painting has been manipulated, some pieces create more believable animations by considering surrounding influences around the animation.

+His work reminds me of the more modern cinemagraphs (http://cinemagraphs.com/), which are cinematic gifs, often highlighting only one moving object.
+Cinemagraphs take advantage of both the timeless presence of the still photograph and the elegant gestures of a film.

 **Further work on his tumblr:** http://un-gif-dans-ta-gueule.tumblr.com/ **and website:** https://www.behance.net/UGDTG